 The regularity of meeting is both a form of accountability and encouragement.
-Therefore, a monthly meeting online for two hours will need to be blocked out.
-Since we will probably be in different time zones and could have international participants, once we have arrived at a regular time each month, this time would need to be “religiously” guarded.
-The 18 session cohort will stretch over 2 years with built-in seasonal breaks, i.e., in the past we have taken the months of July and August off as well as December.
+Therefore, a monthly meeting online for two hours via Zoom will need to be blocked out.
+Since we will probably be in different time zones and groups could have international participants, once we have arrived at a regular time each month, this time would need to be “religiously” guarded.
+Your 17-session cohort will stretch over 2 years with built-in seasonal breaks, i.e., in the past we have taken the months of July and August off as well as December.

 How much does it cost?

-The cohort fee will be $100/session pre-paid quarterly or can be paid all at once for $1800.
-It is strongly suggested that your church leadership board make a contribution to the cost of program as a sign of their commitment to becoming a disciple-making church.
+The cohort fee will be $100/session pre-paid monthly or all at once for $1700.
+It is strongly suggested that your church or ministry leadership board contribute to the cost of the program as a sign of their commitment to becoming a disciple-making church/organization.
 In addition, you will be asked to create a change team that will be made up of staff and key lay leaders.
 The more the church is invested financially and personally the greater will be the benefits.

 You will be expected to complete the monthly assignments which will include readings, response exercises, engagement with the church leadership, etc. Running throughout the time, you will form and lead a “micro group” that meets weekly to the point where the members will reproduce and create their own groups and thus multiply disciple-makers.